Your Questions Answered

 Will there be financial support for students who need it?

 Yes.
-Where students are in need we are happy to fund necessities such as travel arrangements and uniform.
+Where there may be exceptional circumstances we are happy to look into supporting necessities such as travel arrangements and uniform.
 Please call the office for more details.